Physiotherapy

 Kaitlin graduated from the University of Toronto with a Master of Science in Physical Therapy after graduating from McMaster University with an Honours Bachelor of Science in Biology with a specialization in Physiology.

-Outside the clinic, you can find Kaitlin at the gym or hiking with her husband and dogs, Loki and Dante.
+Outside the clinic, you can find Kaitlin at the gym or hiking with her husband and dogs.

 Kaitlin graduated from the University of Toronto with a Master of Science in Physical Therapy aft...
 Read More